developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 • A 90-day evaluation term can be acquired through the licensing system.
 • **A 30-day evaluation term now comes preinstalled with every EB 3.0 download**.<br>
 • **Perpetual licenses remain in effect**.<br>
-• **The Zebra PS20** includes Enterprise Browser 2.x preinstalled, and existing **2.x perpetual licenses remain in effect**.
+• **The Zebra PS20** includes Enterprise Browser 2.x preinstalled, and existing **2.x perpetual licenses remain in effect**. <br>
-* **To use Enterprise Browser 3.0 on the PS20** requires purchase of a Mobility DNA Enterprise license To upgrade, EB 3.x must be downloaded and installed separately and a term license purchased and applied.<br>
+• **Using Enterprise Browser 3.0 on the PS20** requires purchase of a Mobility DNA Enterprise license.
+To upgrade, EB 3.x must be downloaded and installed separately and a term license purchased and applied.<br>
 • <u>**Upgrading from EB 1.x to EB 2.0 (or higher) requires licenses on all devices to be converted to the new licensing model**</u>.<br>
 • **Only Android and Windows CE7 devices support cloud-based license deployment**.<br>
 • **Windows CE6, Windows Embedded Handheld 6.5 and Windows Mobile devices** can be licensed through a company's own Linux or Windows server or through use of a binary license file downloaded from the licensing portal.<br>